-Best STEM Toys for 5 Year Olds (Matched to How Your Kid Thinks and Builds)
+Best STEM Toys for 5 Year Olds That Actually Get Used

-This guide groups toys by that kind of kid, not by a generic countdown, so you can skip straight to what fits your child.
+This guide groups toys by the kind of kid, not by a generic top ten.
+Skip straight to the section that fits your child.

 Quick Picks